 Many conservatorships are filed because the conservatee’s children are concerned that their mother or father may be personally or financially vulnerable.
 It could be that an elder is living alone but is unable to care for themselves, that a child is taking advantage of a parent who can no longer manage personal finances, or that a parent has fallen victim to an elder abuse scam.

-If you have a minor child or an ailing parent who could need a guardianship or conservatorship, please feel free to call us for a free consultation.
+Understanding the difference between guardianship and conservatorship is crucial for those facing difficult decisions regarding the care of loved ones.
+If you’re in California and have a minor child or an ailing parent who could need a guardianship or conservatorship, please feel free to call Barr & Douds Attorneys for a free consultation.